Child Tax Credit: How Do You Opt Out Of Advance Monthly Payments?

-(CBS Baltimore) — On July 15, most parents will start receiving advance Child Tax Credit payments of up to $300 per child.
-The monthly payments will last through the end of 2021.
+(CBS Philadelphia) — Most parents will start receiving advance Child Tax Credit payments on July 15, when the updated Credit goes into effect.
+Those monthly checks of up to $300 per child will last through the end of 2021.
+Up to $1,800 more per child will arrive at tax time next year.
 The amount of each parent’s total payment depends on their annual income, the number of children and the ages of those children.
-And, in total, they may add up to more than any of the first three stimulus checks.
-What if a parent wants to opt out of these advance payments in favor of a one-time payment?
+Combined the money may add up to more than any of the first three stimulus checks.
+But what if a parent wants to opt out of these advance payments in favor of a one-time payment?

 Qualifying For The Updated Credit